YuLab-SMU/GeoTcgaData/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* There was q NOTE:
+installed size is  5.4Mb
+    sub-directories of 1Mb or more:

+This R package requires some internal data for id conversion.
+So it is bigger than 1Mb.